 Within a few months, Mr. Fish was back to his old self.
 However, a secondary buoyancy disorder put him back in our care a few years later.
 After years of great care, Mr. Fish passed away just after his 20th birthday.
 We greatly miss our patient.

 Do not dismiss a death of a young fish so quickly.
+Now you can answer the question “how long do goldfish live?” with confidence and take strides to get them to their 10th, 15th or even 20th birthday.
 With proper care, your goldfish can live a long, healthy life.
 Read here for our preventative health recommendations, get your fish out of their bowl and educate yourself on proper fish care.